GarageGames/Torque2D/engine/source/console/documenting_ScriptPage.md

 The way we get Doxygen to pick between documenting the engine or
 TorqueScript is that TorqueScript functions are in special files ending with `_ScriptBinding.*` or `_ScriptPage.*`.
 These files are skipped when creating docs for the engine.
 Likewise, they are the only files used when creating the script reference.

+> Normally, Doxygen is used to create a cross-referenced document for a C++ code base.
+Note that our desire here is
+> to document a class and function binding library, along with the syntax, operators, types, etc. of TorqueScript.
+> But Doxygen is so useful and capable that it was worth working out a way to use it for our purposes.
+As a matter of fact,
+> we can also produce a Torque2D engine document from the same code base!

+## Appendix C.  Some Unusual Doxygen Facts

+Doxygen tries to be a lot of things in a lot of formats, and this has sometimes caused odd edge-case bugs.
+This is a quick list of a few quirks I wanted to save somewhere:

+Of course, normally Doxygen data is saved in comments and the `@` commands are how you tell it about constructs from parameter lists to what group to put things in.
+But you can use markdown for many formatting commands like bold, lists, blockquotes, etc.  (I don't think Doxygen has any other kind of formatting, except that you can use direct html apparently).

+Now a `.dox` file is read by Doxygen just like a source code file.
+The commands to Doxygen must be in comments, and you can even have source code in it (and we do) but the compiler won't see it.
+If you wanted to use an entire `.dox` file as one big description (and we do), you still need to encase the entire thing in a comment block.

+Finally `.md` files are an exception.
+Doxygen reads and uses the text in these without the comment blocks.
+This makes a natural "page" construct.
+I'm not sure any other construct can be created this way.
+However, if you sneak in an `@` command or two, those will work!
+(And doxygen isn't great at all markdown syntax, sadly.)
+In this way, you *could* put class info or group info inside of a `.md` perhaps.